Sherry, Wisconsin

 The Town of Sherry is located in Wood County, Wisconsin, United States.
-The population of the town was 809 at the 2000 census.
-The unincorporated community known as Sherry is located at the junction of County Highways N and F 3.5 mi west-southwest of Milladore., within the Town of Sherry.
+The population of the town was 755 at the 2020 census.
+The unincorporated community known as Sherry is located at the junction of County Highways N and F, 3.5 mi west-southwest of Milladore., within the Town of Sherry.

 History

-In June 1851 the six mile (10 km) square which later became the town of Sherry was surveyed by crews working for the U.S. government.
-They found the section corners with chain and compass and marked them.
+In June 1851 the outline of the six mile (10 km) square which later became the town of Sherry was surveyed by crews working for the U.S. government.
+In November 1853 another crew of surveyors found the section corners with chain and compass and marked them.
 When done, the deputy surveyor filed this general description: